 Moses is an open-source project, licensed under the LGPL, which incorporates contributions from many sources.
 There is no formal management structure in Moses, so if you want to contribute then just mail support and take it from there.
 There is a list of possible projects on this website, but any new MT techiques are fair game for inclusion into Moses.

 In general, the Moses administrators are fairly open about giving out push access to the git repository, preferring the approach of removing/fixing bad commits, rather than vetting commits as they come in.
 This means that trunk occasionally breaks, but given the active Moses user community, it doesn't stay broken for long.
-The nightly builds and tests reported on the cruise control web page will be ramped up in code and platform coverage through 2012 in order to reduce the likelihood of breakages going unnoticed.
+The nightly builds and tests of trunk are reported on the cruise control web page, but if you want a more stable version then look for one of the releases.

 The liberal licensing policy in Moses, together with its wide coverage of current SMT technology and complete tool chain, make it probably the most widely used open-source SMT system.
 It is used in teaching, research, and, increasingly, in commercial settings.

 Commercial use of Moses is promoted and tracked by TAUS.
 The most common current use for SMT in commercial settings is post-editing where machine translation is used as a first-pass, with the results then being edited by human translators.
 This can often reduce the time (and hence total cost) of translation.
-There is also work on using SMT in computer-aided translation, but at the moment (April 2012) this is more of a research topic, for example in the two recently launched EU projects, Casmacat and MateCat.
+There is also work on using SMT in computer-aided translation, which is the research topic of two current EU projects, Casmacat and MateCat.

 |2005||Hieu Hoang (then student of Philipp Koehn) starts Moses as successor to Pharoah|

 |2006||Moses is the subject of the JHU workshop, first check-in to public repository|

 |2006||Start of Euromatrix, EU project which helps fund Moses development|